Learn how Willamette Valley reservoir levels may be impacted by court-ordered measures.

 Open: mid April - mid Sept.

-Baker Bay Park is operated by Lane County Parks.
+Camping is also available at Baker Bay Park, which is operated by Lane County Parks.

 Dorena Lake has two day-use parks operated by the U.S. Army Corps of Engineers.
 Both parks have no associated fees and are open year-round from dawn to dusk.